CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### **Treasure**

 Nezznar's divinations prove accurate.
-Concealed beneath the weighty debris at the rift's bottom lies the crushed skeleton of a dwarf, donning gauntlets of ogre power.
+Concealed beneath the weighty debris at the rift's bottom lies the crushed skeleton of a molekin, donning gauntlets of ogre power.
 The remains remain concealed but can be discovered with a successful DC 20 Wisdom (Perception) check.
 Each character searching can attempt one check per hour.

 ### **19. The Sanctum of Dumathoin**

 Nezznar has claimed this chamber as his base of operations while he delves into the depths of the mines in search of the Forge of Spells.

 ```
 This hall is adorned with six weathered marble pillars lining its walls.
-At the north end, a nine-foot-tall statue of a dwarf, seated regally upon a throne, holds a massive stone warhammer upon its lap.
+At the north end, a nine-foot-tall statue of a molekin, seated regally upon a throne, holds a massive stone warhammer upon its lap.
 Glistening emeralds catch the light in the statue's eyes.

 The floor, once hidden beneath a layer of dust and debris, has been swept clear and now hosts an improvised campsite before the statue.
 Half a dozen bedrolls and packs are neatly arranged around a rudimentary fire pit.
 A wooden table stands to the west between two of the marble pillars.
 ```